dvojak-cz/Bachelor-Thesis/doc/lab-set-up.md

 # Lab setup
-At the end of this guide you should have up end running kubernetes cluster for demo purposes
+At the end of this guide you should have up end running kubernetes cluster for demo purposes.

 This guide helps you with setting up lab for demo.
-Guide was tested using: `virtualbox-6.1`, `vagrant-2.3.4`, `debian-11`
+Guide was tested using: `virtualbox-6.1`, `vagrant-2.3.4`, `debian-11`.

 ## Requirements
 - [virtualbox](https://www.virtualbox.org/) (or other compatible VMM)